2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Good thing we saw plenty of other animals.
 We got (too) close to a hippo, saw elephants from nearby, saw the soaring African fish eagle, red lechwe, (baby) crocodiles, black shoulder kites, and waterbuck.
 The guide was annoyed because he felt he was failing.
 After all, we didn’t see any lion or buffalo, but I was happy with all the animals we did see.

-When we got back, dinner was ready, and we all ate some nice food.
+When we returned, dinner was ready, and we all ate some nice food.
 We gathered around the campfire again and then went off to bed.

 Later that night, I woke up to the sound of lions roaring.
 It was in the distance, but I was afraid enough to stay in bed while I needed to pee.
 Good thing I had an empty water bottle.

-Pro-tip for people that are scared of possible animal encounters during the night and have a small bladder.
-Take one of your empty 5l water bottles in the tent.
-This is a nice bush-toilet you can close off and empty in the morning.
+This is a pro tip for people scared of possible animal encounters during the night and who have a small bladder.
+Take one of your empty 5L water bottles into the tent.
+This is a nice bush toilet you can close off and empty in the morning.
 I did it, no shame!

 Day 6: Another day of traveling

-After some breakfast, we left the island.
+After breakfast, we left the island.
 At around 6:30 am, we hopped into the boat and hit the small and large channels again.
-We encountered some more elephants, had to rush over a hippo pod blocking the way, and saw a crocodile clinging onto a dead cow in the water.
+We encountered more elephants, rushed over a hippo pod blocking the way, and saw a crocodile clinging onto a dead cow in the water.

 At 9:30, we arrived at Swarm Stop again.
-We loaded our bags into the truck and left for Maun.
-A large city in the center of Botswana.
-On the road, nothing really spectacular happened.
+We loaded our bags into the truck and left for Maun—a large city in the center of Botswana.
+On the road, nothing spectacular happened.

-In Maun, we did some shopping for food and drinks again and then went to the Green Fire Lodge of Maun.
-There we all had tents again, but this time with a real bed.
+In Maun, we shopped for food and drinks again and then went to the Green Fire Lodge of Maun.
+We all had tents again, but this time with a real bed.
 Heaven!

 After installing myself a bit, I jumped into the swimming pool.
-Cool beer at the side.
+Cool beer on the side.
 Some wifi to text my girlfriend about all the adventures I had.
-Brag my hippo-story to some friends.
-And then enjoy the sun setting before we had a meal that was cooked in an actual kitchen.
+Brag my hippo story to some friends.
+And then enjoy the sun setting before we had a meal cooked in an actual kitchen.

 Drinkin St Louis beer in Maun Botswana